Skip to sidebar after main content

 Subject: Business

-This guide will support your research for the Account Competition project.
-You can search for articles pertaining to the partner company and their brands, consumers' lifestyles, habits, and behaviours.
+There are multiple sections to this guide, including how to find articles pertaining to the partner company and their brands, consumers' lifestyles, habits, and behaviours.
 Use the resources under Key Resources for Industry Research to determine the industry under which your partner company's brands fall under, and find information about that industry, including competitive environment, competitors, market shares, trends, outlook, etc.

 Finding Articles